finlabsuk/open-banking-connector/docs/contributor-info/documentation/update-documentation.md

 - update the `nav` section in the repo `./mkdocs.yml` file to specify sections and links.

 In the docs, please ensure links to other repo files are relative links.
 For example:

 ```markdown
 [Page](./page.md)
 ```

-Once docs are updated, you can [deploy the documentation.](./deploy-documentation.md)
+Once merged to `master`, docs are [deployed](./deploy-documentation.md) automatically with the next release.